HannesHornig/SemanticVersioning/README.md

 # SemanticVersioning

 Trying out <a href="https://github.com/jgitver/jgitver">JgitVer</a>, a maven plugin which uses git tags and other meta-information to calculate version numbers.
-To do this in a reproduceable manner the basic workflow of:
+To do this in a reproducible manner the basic workflow of:
 * creating a git repo
 * pushing a Java project with Jenkinsfile and JgitVer config to it
 * and letting a Jenkins Server pull and build it automatically